15 May 2010

 Elsewhere in this issue Italian ufologist Maurizio Verga asked what it took to be a UFO researcher, and Shirley McIver considered if ufology could even be described as a science - sort of, seemed to be her conclusion, and John Harney presented us with a complex philosophical consideration of what reincarnation might actually involve.

 But the highlight of this issue was a piece by fantasy novelist Robert Rankin (who was at that time a member of Magonia's editorial panel) revealing the secrets of the fabulous Brentford Griffin.
-Some say this was a crude hoax by the Magonia team to publicize a forthcoming Fortean convention at the legendary Waterman's Art Centre; other say such a complex deception would be far beyond the capacity of a rag-tag gang of drunkards and ledger-clerks.
+Some say this was a crude hoax by the Magonia team to publicize a forthcoming Fortean convention at the legendary Waterman's Art Centre; others say such a complex deception would be far beyond the capacity of a rag-tag gang of drunkards and ledger-clerks.

 Labelled 'Great Mysteries of Brentford, No. 23' (the others have vanished into interstices in the space-time continuum) the article revealed the history of the Gryphon - as it is called by the Brentfordians - which has puzzled outsiders since the time of Dr Johnson.
 Amongst those baffled by its contemporary appearances was "Cockney 'personality' Danny Baker, openly admitting before an audience of several million that the witnesses he had interviewed were genuine...".
 Rankin added that "since the television coverage Brentford has found itself playing reluctant host to all manner of fringe elements", including "Andy Collins of Green Stone notoriety who arrived hotfoot with ghetto-blaster, Instamatic and the usual bevy of nubile lady acolytes".